The Historical Committee developed this slideshow with photos & videos from the beginning in 1874 to 2016.

 In August, Claudia Cardwell resigns as Day School Director and Krissy O’Brien is hired to replace her.

-Pastor Candice Combs resigns as Sr Pastor of Transition Ministry in September.
+In September, Pastor Candice Combs resigns as Sr Pastor of Transition Ministry.